|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 I stated, "Heather doesn’t know the difference between right and wrong.
 Although she’s already nine, she still has the learning capabilities of a six-year old.
 It is important that you constantly and lovingly remind her that touching other people like that is wrong.
 Because of her learning disabilities, she needs constant prompts and support from both of you in order to finally learn appropriate behavior."

 Think of your Heather.
 Are his or her parents concerned by the inappropriate sexual behavior of their son or daughter?

-On this course, we discussed four secondary disabilities frequently found in FAS clients.
+On this course, we discussed four secondary disabilities frequently found in FASD clients.
 These four secondary disabilities included: mental health; frequent troubles with authoritative institutions; alcohol abuse; and inappropriate sexual behavior.

 Others who bought this Addictions/Substance Abuse Course